Host requirements for link aggregation for ESXi and ESX (1001938)

 - VMware supports only one Etherchannel bond per Virtual Standard Switch (vSS).
 Prior to vSphere 5.5, when using Virtual Distributed Switches (vDS), each ESXi/ESX host can only have one etherchannel bond configured per vDS.

-- ESXi 5.1 and 5.5 supports LACP on vDS only.
+- ESXi 5.1, 5.5 and 6.0 support LACP on vDS only.
 For more information, see Enabling or disabling LACP on an Uplink Port Group using the vSphere Web Client (2034277).